An 11-step patch management process to ensure success Windows Server Update Services (WSUS)

 What could cause patch management to fail

-From incompatible hardware to conflicts with another patch, or a patch that installs well but breaks something else, things can and do go wrong, according to Matthew Hodson, co-founder and CIO of the MSP Valeo Networks.
+From incompatible hardware to conflicts with another patch, or a patch that installs well but breaks something else, things can and do go wrong, according to Matthew Hodson, co-founder and CIO of MSP Valeo Networks.

 "It's very hard to be 100% patched because there are always new patches coming out and often there are conflicts with other systems," Hodson said.

 The reason patch management fails can be something as simple as a user's laptop not being turned on, he said.
-Another common issue is that companies lack the expertise or manpower to do patch management correctly.
+Another common issue is that companies lack the expertise or humanpower to do patch management correctly.
 "A lot do 'set it and forget it,' and that's not good," Hodson said.
 "You need a report if something failed and why."

-A patch can also fail if there is activity going on with a computer that prevents it from installing, or, as Skeens discovered, the existing software somehow conflicts with the patch, especially if it is custom designed.
+A patch can also fail if there is activity going on with a computer that prevents it from installing, or, as Skeens discovered, the existing software somehow conflicts with the patch, especially if it is custom-designed.

-cost-benefit analysis of patch management software
+graphic of a cost-benefit analysis of patch management software

 Specialized software is often the best tool for addressing patch management risks, but there are pluses and minuses to consider before purchasing.